rahul1593/Behavioral-Cloning-Project/writeup_report.md

 __1. An appropriate model architecture has been employed__

-My model consists of 4 convolutions of filter sizes 7x7, 5x5 and 3x3 having depths between 16 and 64 (model.py lines 105-119).
+My model is the modified version of Nvidia's model.
+It consists of 5 convolutions of filter sizes 7x7, 5x5 and 3x3 having depths between 24 and 64 (model.py lines 83-115).

-The model includes ELU layers to introduce nonlinearity (model.py line 106), and the data is normalized in the model using a Keras lambda layer (model.py line 102).
+The model includes RELU layers to introduce nonlinearity (model.py line 90), and the data is normalized in the model using a Keras lambda layer (model.py line 87).

-Images are also converted to grayscale before normalization so that color does not interfere in the pattern which the model has to learn.
+Images are also converted to YUV format and cropped to size 200x136 pixels in generator function(model.py line 64-65), so that after cropping layer, the input size is 200x66 pixels, which is fit for input to Nvidia's model.

 __2. Attempts to reduce overfitting in the model__

-The model contains two dropout layers with dropout probabilities of 0.3 and 0.2 after flatten and its' following dense layer respectively in order to reduce overfitting (model.py lines 124 - 129).
+The model contains two dropout layers with dropout probabilities of 0.3 and 0.5 after flatten and its' following dense layer respectively in order to reduce overfitting (model.py lines 105 - 110).

-The model was trained and validated on different data sets created by the splitting the recorded dataset(model.py line 42).
+The model was trained and validated on different data sets created by the splitting the recorded dataset(model.py line 43).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.

 __3. Model parameter tuning__

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 135).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 119).

 __4. Appropriate training data__

-To collect data for the project, I took around 3 laps of the track.
-During these laps, car was almost at the center while moving near and away from the road boundaries at some points.
+I used data provided by Udacity for training and validation in this project.
+In this data, it can be observed that the car is at the center at most of the points.
 The track has more of turns towards right rather than left.
 This would lead to the car turning more towards right even when not required sometimes.

 To address these problem, I augmented the data by flipping the data horizontally.
 That would remove any direction bias from the dataset.

 The data also has imaged from left and right camera.
 These images have to be interpreted as they were coming from the center camera.
-So I added correction of __0.3__ for these images in steering angle for these images.
+So I added correction of __0.2__ for these images in steering angle for these images.

 ## Training Strategy